-What is 3D printing: Our normal paper printers are 2D printers that prints in 2 dimensional in X and Y direction.
-3D printers are capable to print in three dimension in X, Y, and Z direction.
+Our traditional paper printers are 2D printers that prints in 2 dimensional in X and Y direction.
+3D printers are capable of printing in three dimensions in X, Y, and Z direction.
 These printers can print or model the required objects if you have a right 3D diagram of the model.
 If you have a 3D image, you can print from toys, spare parts of a Car, Jet Engines and even the parts of human body.

 You can print the small prototype of your home that you are planning to build in future.
 You can touch, feel and modify by seeing a real model of your future home.
 If you are a civil engineer, you can extend the capability of this technology to prototype flyovers, bridges, building or even a city.

 (Range from 0.02mm to 0.4mm)

-We measure the resolution in 2D printer in pixels that represent the clarity of the picture it prints.
+We measure the resolution of the 2D printer in pixels that represent the clarity of the picture it prints.
 In 3D printers, high resolution means good finishing and the ability to reproduce high details of your final model.
-3D printer resolution defines the thickness of printing layers measures in microns.
+3D printer resolution defines the thickness of printing layers measured in microns.
 That means if you own a lower number resolution printer that can reproduce the great details of the model.

 (image courtesy: airwolf3d.com)

-A high resolution printer will be more expensive and slower to print the object.
+A high-resolution printer will be more expensive and slower to print the object.
 Most of the printers are offering to adjust the resolution based on your requirement.
 If you don’t care about the cost, go for the top resolution printers.
-Generally, high end models are the professional models they offer lower micron (high resolution) printing resolution.
+High-end models are the professional models they offer lower micron (high resolution) printing resolution.

 3D Printer Technology

-There are different types of technology using to print the material to generate model.
+There are different types of technology using to print the material to generate a model.
 This technology determines how the printing process with the filament can be done in 3D Printers.

 Most of the commercial 3D printers are working based on this technology.
 FDM printing is an additive process, where layers are adding on top layer by layer by heating the extruding the plastic.